Sales Compensation

 Sales engineer compensation combines a base salary with performance-based pay such as commission, bonuses, and OTE.
 Compensation plans are typically tiered and quota-driven.
 Pay varies by industry, region, and experience level.

-High-performing sales engineers earn accelerated commissions and equity in some sectors.
+High-performing sales engineers earn accelerated commissions and equity in sectors like SaaS and cybersecurity.
 OTE includes both fixed and variable components.
 Compensation structures align with technical responsibilities, deal influence, and revenue targets.
-SaaS and enterprise roles often offer the most competitive packages.
+Enterprise roles offer the most competitive packages.

 Employers adjust pay plans based on quota achievement, territory, and career stage.
 Clear incentives motivate engineers to sell complex products and support long sales cycles.